What Is God’s Greatest Grace for Man?

 However, toward the end of the Old Testament age, mankind had been deeply corrupted by Satan to the point that they could no longer abide by the laws.
 They began to make poor sacrifices and sell cattle, sheep, and doves in the temple, turning it into a den of thieves.
 What they did was loathed and despised by God.
 They betrayed God’s laws and commandments, and so they were faced with the danger of being convicted by the law.

-In the New Testament era, whoever accepted the’ gospel received His grace and blessings.
+In the New Testament era, whoever accepted the Lord Jesus’ gospel received His grace and blessings.

-When the Lord Jesus was incarnated on earth, He broughtof the kingdom of heaven, preached the way of repentance, told people to confess and repent, and taught people to love their enemies, be humble and patient, forgive others, love their neighbors as themselves, and so on.
+When thewas incarnated on earth, He brought of the kingdom of heaven, preached the way of repentance, told people to confess and repent, and taught people to love their enemies, be humble and patient, forgive others, love their neighbors as themselves, and so on.
 Those who acted according to the Lord Jesus’ words received forgiveness of sins, no longer faced the danger of being punished by the law for committing sins, but lived under God’s grace and blessings.
 Whereas, those who refused to accept the way of repentance the Lord Jesus preached lost , and still lived the bitter life of being bound by the laws.

 From God’s previous work, we understand that God’s words are the greatest grace and blessings that God bestows upon man.
 As long as we follow the way of God and practice in accordance with His words, we will live in His care and protection.
 The Lord Jesus said, “Man shall not live by bread alone, but by every word that proceeds out of the mouth of God” (Matthew 4:4).
 These words tell us that we don’t live by food alone, but more importantly, we can’t leave God’s words.
 Only God’s words can be our life, and are the foundation of our existence.